 This post originally appeared in December 2016.
-I have taken and updated the photos while the blog post and recipe remain the same.
-This time I divided the dough into two parts and added p[istachios in the second batch.
-The cookies turned out great – highly recommended!
+I have taken and updated the photos and slightly tweaked the recipe while the blog post and remains the same.
+I have also included a simplified method that does not require the use of mixer or chilling the dough.

 How are you doing my friends?
-Have you sent your edible gifts for me?
-Just for the record, I haven’t got that delicious cake and a few pounds of cookies you sent.
-Could you repeat, please?
+Have you sent your edible gifts to me?
+Just for the record, I haven’t received that delicious cake and a few pounds of cookies you sent.
+Could you repeat them, please?

 I’m not going to make you read too many words today, but I’ve got one question.

 Do you have your favorite recipes which have been your family classic for years?
 What is that?
 Appetizers?
 Fancy cocktails?
 Cake?
 Something lavender?
 Or maybe cookies?

 Cranberry Pecan Shortbread Cookies

 Honestly, I’m that guy who doesn’t like to make one recipe over and over again.
 It’s kind of boring.